SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims

-The investigation concerns whether Biogen and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.
+The investigation concerns whether Yext and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

 [Click here for information about joining the class action]